-The Covid-19 Crisis has put leadership and the leadership mindset under the spotlight around the world, from heads of state to business and public health leaders, we are all debating and assessing the quality of leadership we are experiencing.
+The various recent crises have put leadership and the leadership mindset under the spotlight around the world, from heads of state to business and public health leaders, we are all debating and assessing the quality of leadership we are experiencing.

 In April 2020, just as LockDown was impacting around the world I was lucky enough to host a webinar on Leadership During Crisis Situations with General Sir Richard Shirreff, former second in command at NATO, Joanna Young, a former leader in the Metropolitan Police and Greg Reed, CEO of HomeServe UK.

 A Crisis Reveals the Essence of Our Leaders